 Health is more than the absence of illness.
-It is a reflection of an overall sense of wellbeing in body, mind and spirit.
-Mind and spirit include our psychological and emotional state of wellness.
-In addition, 'attitude' is one of the key indicators of health.
+It is a reflection of an overall sense of wellbeing in Healthy Body, mind and spirit.
+Healthy Mind and spirit include our psychological and emotional state of wellness.
+In addition, ‘attitude’ is one of the key indicators of health.
 Counselling can help reframe one’s perspective and cultivate a healthier attitude.

 A Counselling Therapist* not only sees individuals, they can complement a larger medical team, working with a full spectrum of maladies from stress leave and chronic pain to terminal illness.
 The Therapist’s general approach depends on the severity of the illness and the client’s goals and abilities.
 Individual sessions are tailored to the client’s immediate needs.
 The first step is to create a safe space physically and psychologically providing an emotional oasis and spiritual refuge.
 The Therapist listens deeply, empathizing and conversing with the client to clarify and confirm what they hear, citing the specific needs she can address.

 In the case of a terminal illness the client may report feeling hopeless, tired and weak amidst a challenging series of treatments and meds.
 Their mind is racing with worries about who will care for their children.
 Spiritually they feel ripped off by some power, an entity greater than themselves that they perceive has let them down.
 They protest, “Life is not supposed to be this way.
 I’ve lived a good life, been a good person, I’m only 39 years old!
 What gives?”
 Their sense of humour has gone missing and there is little sign of self-compassion.
 How might a counsellor work with this client and this situation?